kunicmarko20/importer/README.md

 ### Pass Additional Data

-Sometimes you may want to pass additional data to your import class.
+Sometimes you may want to pass additional data to your import configuration.

 ```php
 use KunicMarko\Importer\ImporterFactory;